PatrickLang/patricklang.github.io/_drafts/2016-12-29-nano-server-cluster.md

 <!-- screenshots, etc -->

 ```
 New-NanoServerImage -MediaPath 'G:\' -Edition 'Datacenter' -DeploymentType Host -TargetPath 'e:\nanoserver\m900-2.vhdx' -MaxSize 8589934592 -SetupUI ('NanoServer.Containers', 'NanoServer.FailoverCluster', 'NanoServer.Storage', 'NanoServer.Compute', 'NanoServer.OEM-Drivers') -ServicingPackagePath ('E:\nanoserver\Windows10.0-KB3206632-x64.cab') -ComputerName 'plang-m9-1' -SetupCompleteCommand ('tzutil.exe /s "Pacific Standard Time"') -LogPath 'e:\temp\NanoServerImageBuilder\Logs\2016-12-20 23-08'
 ```

+> Note - the default image size for the Nano Server image generator is 8GB.
+The Nano Server installer formats the first disk in the system, copies the VHDX to it, and configures the system to boot from VHDX.
+As a result - most of your free disk space will be on D:, not C:.
+This will be important to know later.

 ## Create the USB key